About the Journal

 National and international contributions are accepted free of charge, in Spanish and English, provided they follow the stipulated instructions.

-Priority treatment is given to unpublished works of a theoretical, methodological, or practical nature whose dissemination contributes to their practical application or is of substantial use to readers.
+Priority treatment is given to works of a theoretical, methodological, or practical nature whose dissemination contributes to their practical application or is of substantial use to readers.

 The journal is indexed in the following international content distribution services: